Creating Power BI reports

 Bring your data to life with Power BI

 There has recently been a huge growth in demand for data visualization and reporting, as organizations have realized that it’s essential for business intelligence and data-driven decision making.

-Step 1: Get the data
+Step 1: Select your data

-Choose from the list or click on More.
+Choose from the list or click More.

-Note that, when the original data file is updated, it will be automatically updated in Power BI — there’s no need to connect the data source again.
+Note that, when the original file is updated, the data will be automatically updated in Power BI — there’s no need to connect the data source again.